 What to do on Boxing Day in Cape Town

-Over the Christmas period, Cape Town is abuzz with people from all over the world, including South Africa.
-Whether you celebrate the holiday or not, Christmas Day remains a day for family get-togethers and big lunches and cheerful dinners.
-The day after Christmas, or Boxing Day, as it’s commonly known, is usually a day of relaxing and taking it easy.
-However, if you do feel like getting out of the house or hotel, here are a few of things you can do to while away the day.
+Over the Christmas period, Cape Town is abuzz with people from all over the world.
+Whether you celebrate the holiday or not, Christmas Day is a great time for family get-togethers, big lunches, and cheerful dinners.
+The day after Christmas, or Boxing Day, is usually a day of relaxing and taking it easy.
+It’s also a public holiday in South Africa, so it can be hard to find things to do.
+Here are some suggestions to keep you busy this Boxing Day.

 Cape Town’s beaches are world famous and a popular hangout, especially during the summer months when the weather is warm and the skies are clear.
 When it comes to relaxing and taking it easy, few things come close to a lazy day on one of the Mother City’s many beaches.
 Before you head out remember to put on ample sunblock, as the African sun can be very harsh.
 It’s also good to note that beaches get incredibly busy on Boxing Day, with heavily congested traffic, so try and get there early to secure your spot.